-- 1.7 There are separate arrangements for Chief Executives and directors at board level.
-These may also apply to other senior manager posts with a job weight over 720 points. - 1.8 Within each pay band there will be a number of pay points to allow pay progression in post.
-Staff will progress from point to point on an annual basis to the top point in their pay band or pay range, provided their performance is satisfactory and they demonstrate the agreed knowledge and skills appropriate to that part of the pay band or range.
-Staff joining pay band 5 as new entrants will have accelerated progression through the first two points in six monthly steps (that is, they will move up one pay point after six months and a further point after twelve months) providing those responsible for the relevant standards in the organisation are satisfied with their standard of practice.
-This twelve month period will be referred to as "Preceptorship". - 1.9 Section 6 sets out in more detail how the new system of career and pay progression will work and gives the details of the NHS Knowledge and Skills Framework which underpins it. - 1.10 Annex B sets out the pay spines in full effective from 1 October 2004.
-The pay spines effective from 1 April 2005 are set out in Annex C. For some staff whose new pay band minimum is significantly above their current pay there are special transitional pay points which apply during the assimilation period. (see Section 46).
+- 1.9 Section 6 sets out in more detail how the new system of career and pay progression will work and gives the details of the NHS Knowledge and Skills Framework that underpins it. - 1.10 Annex B sets out the pay spines in full effective from 1 October 2004.
+The pay spines effective from 1 April 2005 are set out in Annex C. For some staff whose new pay band minimum is significantly above their current pay there are special transitional pay points which apply during the assimilation period (see Section 46).

-1.11 Further information on assimilation and protection arrangements is set out in Part 7, including information on:

-- the process for assimilation; - special transitional pay points for staff whose new pay band minimum is significantly above their current pay; - the replacement of existing leads and allowances; - existing bonus scheme payments; - the payment of long-term recruitment and retention premia in the case of a number of jobs where market pressures require continuing special measures.
+- 1.11 Further information on assimilation and protection arrangements is set out in Part 7, including information on: - the process for assimilation - special transitional pay points for staff whose new pay band minimum is significantly above their current pay - the replacement of existing leads and allowances - existing bonus scheme payments - the payment of long-term recruitment and retention premia in the case of a number of jobs where market pressures require continuing special measures.